anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 If the flags are not included, the flags are implied to be 0x8000 (everything unset except for the QR flag).

-If the response includes only 1 array, this is the DNS answer section represented as an array of one or more DNS Resource Records (see {{sec:rr}}).
+If the response includes only one array, then the DNS answer section represents an array of one or more DNS Resource Records (see {{sec:rr}}).

 If the response includes more than 2 arrays, the first entry may be the question section, identified by not being an array of arrays.
 If it is present, it is followed by the answer section.
 The question section is encoded as specified in {{sec:queries}}.

-If the answer section is followed by 1 extra array, it is the additional section.
+If the answer section is followed by one extra array, this array is the additional section.
 Like the answer section, the additional section is represented as an array of one or more DNS Resource Records (see {{sec:rr}}).

-If the answer section is followed by 2 extra arrays, the first is the authority section, and the second the additional section.
+If the answer section is followed by two extra arrays, the first is the authority section, and the second is the additional section.
 The authority section is also represented as an array of one or more DNS Resource Records (see
 {{sec:rr}}).

-The authority section is given precedence in elision over the additional section, as due to EDNS options or, e.g., CNAME answers that also provide the A/AAAA records, the additional section tends to show up more often than the authority section.
+The authority section is given precedence in elision over the additional section, as due to EDNS options or, e.g., CNAME answers that also provide the A/AAAA records.
+The additional section tends to show up more often than the authority section.

 ~~~ cddl
 dns-response = [